10 points about rani laxmi bai

 3. Heavy weapons were installed in the fort.
 Sir Hugh Rose attacked the city and warned to destroy it.

-4. She put up a strong fight against the Britishers and took help from Tantya Tope.
+4. She fought vigorously against the Britishers and took help from Tantya Tope.

 5. She jumped from the fort.
 She managed to escape with her son on her back.
 She fled with Dee Lala Bhau Bakshi, Moti Bai, Deewan Raghunath Singh, and Khuda Bakhsh Basharat Ali.